martindevans/martindevans.me/_posts/2020-09-16-The-Yard-Sale.md

 Step 3 requires classifying cards into categories.
 The exact categories to use depends on the team and the type of game being made, the following are just examples and should probably be adapted before starting the process (or even after starting the process, if it becomes clear that one category is over or underused).

 ### Creative Promises
 These cards represents a promise from you to the audience about what they will experience in your game.
-These are the high level thigns that you would use to describe your game to a person.
+These are the high level things that you would use to describe your game to a person.
 When you create a promise card you can probably generate a lot of other cards in other categories by thinking about what fulfilling this promise would require.

 Examples:
  - Bioshock2: You are a big daddy.